Preface

 4. Chapter 4 - do all the experiments

-6. Chapter 6 - do all the experiments
+6. Chapter 6 - do the experiment

 7. Chapter 7 - do the first two experiments